 More than half of the respondents of annual developers in a survey by Stack Overflow use Node.js technology.

 Initially, Ryan Dahl, Node.js creator, worked at creating real-time sites with push capabilities.
-The technology he invented enables us to have web apps with the real-time connection that allows free data exchange.
-Before Node.js, the client always had to initiate communication.
+The technology he invented enables us to have web apps with a real-time connection that allows free data exchange.
+Before Node.js, the client always had to start off communication.

 We will talk about what Node.js is and why it is that popular in the next chapter.

-Further in this blog post, we’ll describe the situations where using Node JS is a great idea.
-We will also speculate on when it is better to turn to other options for the backend of your web application.
+Further in this article, we’ll describe the situations where it’s a good idea to use Node JS.
+We will also speculate on when it’s preferable to turn to other options for your web application backend.

 You’re probably aware of what Node.js is.
 Please, don’t be too harsh on us for describing it to the ones who aren’t.
-Node.js is an open-source JS runtime environment on Chrome V8 – a platform for developing web applications.
+Node.js is an open-source JS runtime environment on Chrome V8 – a platform for web app development.

-It’s perfect for data-filled real-time apps that work across multiple distributed devices.
+It’s perfect for data-filled real-time apps that work across multiple distributing devices.

-If you need a fast scalable network app that would pass all possible stress tests for handling big numbers of simultaneous connections with high throughput (i.e. scalable solution), Node.js should work for you.
+If you need a fast scalable network app that would pass all possible stress tests for dealing with big numbers of connections with high throughput performed simultaneously (i.e. scalable solution), Node.js should work for you.

 It worked for Netflix, LinkedIn, Uber… Yeah, we threw some random names of big-time companies, but that doesn’t mean Node.js wouldn’t be the best choice for your own project.
 If you already have ideas about one in mind, share them with Fireart Studio here.